sohansardar/SD-SARDAR/README.md

 # SD-SARDAR
-This is my firstGit repository.
+This is my first Git Repository.
+Author - Sohan Sardar